contaware/docker-lamp2/README.md

 There are two apache servers, the first is listening on <http://localhost:8888> and the second on <http://localhost:8880>.
 Change the ports in *./compose.yaml* file.

-Place your web project files into *./html*.
+Place your web project files into *./html/* directory.

 The installed PHP versions along the extensions can be configured in *./Dockerfile1* and *./Dockerfile2* files.